The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Another option could be renting a golf cart if you think you can get tired easily.

-If you didn’t rent a car in Puerto Vallarta, but you want to get it for a couple of days to explore the nearby towns, you can easily find a car rental in Sayulita as well although I have the feeling it will be more expensive than renting it in a small city.
+If you didn’t rent a car in Puerto Vallarta but you want to get one for a couple of days to explore the nearby towns, you can easily find a car rental in Sayulita as well, although I have the feeling it will be more expensive, than renting it in a small city.

 Is there an Uber in Sayulita?

-There are Uber in Sayulita but it’s hard to get one as there are very few.
-However, if you want to get from Puerto Vallarta to Sayulita you can get on a Uber without any issue.
+There are Uber in Sayulita, but it’s hard to get one as there are very few.
+However, if you want to get from Puerto Vallarta to Sayulita, you can get on an Uber without any issue.

 Sayulita hotels – Where to stay in Sayulita